 The latter appears to have started his development in the consultancy role that he held in Eastman Kodak and HeiTech Padu, of which he became the COO shortly after, in 2013.

-Under Mahadhir’s leadership, Futurise was mandated by the government to oversee the National Regulatory Sandbox (NRS) initiative.
+Under Mahadhir’s leadership, Futurise was mandated by the government to drive the National Regulatory Sandbox (NRS) initiative.
 It acts as a testbed for entrepreneurs to assess their innovations in a conducive environment with necessary support from stakeholders and regulators.

 The NRS Labs saw the setting up of Malaysia’s first Drone Testing Zone (DTZ) in Cyberjaya on July 1, 2019, during Futurise’s signature event, MyDroneX.
 At DTZ, drone players can test their innovations in a safer and controlled environment.
 As of June 2021, its impact report shared that over 216 flights with more than 432 total flight hours have taken place at the DTZ.